-KMTA uses Music Literacy Program evaluations developed by the Washington State Music Teachers Association (WSMTA) at our Music Carnival event.
+KMTA uses Music Literacy Program evaluations developed by the Washington State Music Teachers Association (WSMTA) at our Music Carnival event (spring 2019, date TBA).
 Here are instructions for completing the registration process for your students:

 MUSIC CARNIVAL MUSIC LITERACY PROGRAM (MLP) REGISTRATION